vtbassmatt/django-drynk/README.md

 * Is opinionated: Believes it should be the default Manager and be called `object`.
 * Probably breaks if you've already specified a manager, even by another name, on the model class.
+* Requires Python3.
+I like the `raise Exception from` syntax and `inspect.signature`.

 Contributions